 Biotin overdoses are extremely rare.
 Since studies haven’t reported any significant adverse health effects associated with high levels of biotin, there is currently no maximum daily limit.

 However, consuming too much biotin can have adverse effects on the digestive system.
 Additionally, some laboratory tests use it to measure the amount of thyroid hormone circulating in our bodies.
 If you take too much biotin (far above the recommended dose), it skews these test results and can lead to the misdiagnosis of hyperthyroidism (x).
 To be on the safe side, always disclose to your doctor any supplements you have been taking before considering adding more to your diet.

 Biotin Side Effects

 Biotin has few side effects and as long as you stick to the recommended dosage, it’s safe to take for healthy adults.
-Talk to your doctor before taking biotin if you’re nursing or pregnant.
-Since biotin could interfere with some laboratory test results, don’t take it before you get a blood test.
+Talk to your doctor before taking it if you’re nursing or pregnant.
+Since it could interfere with some laboratory test results, don’t take it before you get a blood test.